Method2Model

 To keep the project moving, the client is expected to:

-• Provide clarifications, corrections, or approvals when requested
+• Provide clarifications, corrections, or decisions when requested

-• Tell us about any major changes to the study method, protocol, constraints, or target decision as early as possible
+• Tell us early about major changes to the protocol, constraints, endpoints, or target decision gate

-If we do not receive answers after repeated reminders, we may pause the project until communication resumes.
+If we do not receive answers after reasonable reminders, we may pause the project until communication resumes.
 Significant delays in feedback may require updated timelines or re-scoping.

-We treat all methods, protocols, and datasets you share as confidential project information.
+We treat the methods, protocols, and datasets you share as confidential project information.
+We prefer non-sensitive summaries at Stage 0 and de-identified or synthetic data whenever possible.

 As a default practice: